cwlee-quantpsych/cwlee-quantpsych.github.io/home.md

 **My methodological work unfolds through three core pipelines:**

-- Adapting deep learning techniques to enhance traditional psychological methods and big data research;
+- Adapting deep learning techniques to enhance traditional psychological methods and big data research
-- Drawing robust inferences on individual dynamic processes from limited samples and sparse time points;
+- Drawing robust inferences on individual dynamic processes from limited samples and sparse time points
 - Rethinking imprecision in psychological scales — not merely as measurement error to minimize, but as a source of information to be actively leveraged in statistical modeling

 ### Substantive Translation

 From a substantive standpoint, ***Precision psychology*** is the motivating aim behind translating my core modeling frameworks and methodological innovations into meaningful applications.
 This includes:

-- Advancement of individualized diagnosis and treatment of mental health conditions;
+- Advancement of individualized diagnosis and treatment of mental health conditions
-- Investigation of person-specific brain–behavior dynamics;
+- Investigation of person-specific brain–behavior dynamics
 - Development of adaptive interventions in clinical, cognitive, and educational contexts
 <br>